Antisocial Behaviour

 To report antisocial behaviour in your neighbourhood, call Nottinghamshire Police on 101 or report antisocial behaviour online to Nottinghamshire Police.
 Where you believe a crime is being committed you should report to the police e.g. Criminal Damage/Vandalism, Rowdy or inconsiderate behaviour in a public place, Begging etc. You can report Antisocial behaviour to Rushcliffe Borough Council on Report antisocial behaviour on the Online Form.
 Where it is necessary to do so the Council will refer incidents and/or individuals to partner organisations for investigation (including the police), or may investigate certain reports (e.g. noise, litter, fly tipping, abandoned vehicles etc) and act in accordance with the Anti-social behaviour-Hate crime investigation and enforcement protocol, the councils Enforcement Policy, and with regards to the Rushcliffe Borough Council Privacy Notice.

 If your are a tenant in a Housing Association property you should make your housing provider aware of your issues and they will investigate the report.
-Where necessary they will also liaise with other agencies such as Rushcliffe ASB team or the police.
+Where necessary they will also liaise with other agencies such as the police or the Rushcliffe Community Safety Team.

 How to contact Metropolitan Thames Valley Housing